nivsahar2/TasksManager/README.md

 you can do that by the commands:

-pip install PySimpleGUI
-pip install pywhatkit
+python3 -m pip install PySimpleGUI python3 -m pip install pywhatkit

 *activation: